newrelic/newrelic-salesforce-exporter/README.md

     }
 ```

 ## Usage
  1. Run  `python -m pip install -r requirements.txt` to install dependencies
  2. Run  `python src/__main__.py` to run the integration

-## Support
- New Relic has open-sourced this project.
-This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
-Issues and contributions should be reported to the project here on GitHub.

-We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.

 ## Contributing
  We encourage your contributions to improve [Project Name]!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.